-How long untill I see a return?
+How long until I see a return?
 Convertibles take investors a long period of time till they see a return.
-You will basically be waiting until the company goes public or is acquired, and this doesn’t happen over night!
+You will basically be waiting until the company goes public or is acquired, and this doesn’t happen overnight!

-- Stock, No Dividends – When companies do a priced round like this, they allow you to buy equity at a fixed price per share, and if the company is succesful, the value of the stock can increase with each subsequent round of financing, until the company goes public, then you earn a return.
-You can also sell the stock for the higher market value!
+- Stock, No Dividends – When companies do a priced round like this, they allow you to buy equity at a fixed price per share, and if the company is successful, the value of the stock can increase with each subsequent round of financing, until the company goes public, then you earn a return.
+You can also sell the stock for a higher market value!

-How long untill I see a return?
-It depends on how profitable the business is, because dividends is the distribution of a company’s profit!
+How long until I see a return?
+It depends on how profitable the business is because dividends are the distribution of a company’s profit!

 StartEngine Vs. WeFunder

 StartEngine has a pretty significant average campaign raise when compared to WeFunder.
 This, however, shouldn’t be ruled out!
 WeFunder prefers SAFE offerings, while StartEngine specifically avoids offering them.
 Generally speaking, StartEngine’s fees are a little bit more intensive; 7%, plus 2% on raised equity, plus $10,000 collection of deferred revenues when the offering is complete!
 WeFunder’s fee is 7.5%!

 Kickstarter allows people to support startups by buying their products.
 So, technically, anyone who contributes to a campaign on Kickstarter is considered a customer because they will be waiting for an actual product.
 WeFunder, on the other hand, lets investors own a small stake in the company and be part of the whole journey!